-Winners will be announced and publicized on Journal of the American Revolution, typically in January.
+Winners will be announced and publicized in the Journal of the American Revolution, typically in January.

 About Journal of the American Revolution

-Regularly featuring groundbreaking research and perspective from 80 expert writers, Journal of the American Revolution is the leading source of information about the American Revolution and Founding era.
-In a world of increasing historical illiteracy and apathy, the popular online magazine publishes passionate, creative and smart content intended to make history more palatable to a broad audience.
-Journal of the American Revolution also produces an annual hardcover volume that features its most resourceful content.
+Regularly featuring groundbreaking research and perspective from expert writers, Journal of the American Revolution is the leading source of information about the American Revolution and Founding era.
+In a world of increasing historical illiteracy and apathy, this popular online journal publishes passionate, creative, and smart content intended to make history more palatable to a broad audience.
+Journal of the American Revolution also produces a book series and an annual hardcover volume that features the best articles of the calendar year.

 - 2015 (winner) Independence Lost: Lives on the Edge of the American Revolution by Kathleen DuVal (Random House, 2015)

 - 2015 (honorable mention) The Spirit of ’74: How the American Revolution Began by Ray Raphael and Marie Raphael (New Press, 2015)